drj11/drj11.github.io/2026-03-11/alternative-vim.md

 to vim:

 - [_evi_](https://codeberg.org/NerdNextDoor/evi) a hard-fork of Vim from a point early enough to avoid Ai.
-I have no intention of using this, because for me if i am switching away, i may as well revert to `nvi` or `vi`.
+Personally, i have no intention of using this, because for me if i am switching away, i may as well revert to `nvi` or `vi`.
   But it was a NerdNextDoor fediverse post which alerted me to the slop vommit issue.
+  I wish the project every success!
 - `emacs`.
 Haha.
 Emacs was actually the first Serious Editor i used that wasn’t entirely parochial (i used E and [ZED](https://archive.org/details/zed-reference-manual) before that, but they existed only